Soweto-CodeTribe/TimeManagementSystemAdmin/README.md

    # To use the integration branch with all features
    git checkout DevBranch

-   # Or to work on a specific branch
+   # Or to work on a specific developer branch
+   git checkout Xoli
+   git checkout Eunice
+   git checkout Prince
-   git checkout name of the branch
+   git checkout "Nhlakanipho Branch"  # Note: Use quotes for branch names with spaces
    ```

 3. **Install Dependencies**